aartitandon/SURE-EH-Research-Project/Subquestions.md

-# Objective:

-To understand the ‘Pesticide Labels Now’ movile application user audience and their preferences for app utility.

-# Primary Research Question:

-How do user characteristics inform or explain their interaction with the ‘Pesticides Labels Now’ application?
+# How do user characteristics inform or explain their interaction with the ‘Pesticides Labels Now’ application?

+## Objective: To understand the ‘Pesticide Labels Now’ mobile application user audience and their preferences for app utility.

 # Executive Summary